 Residents of the parish are lucky enough to live in an area where crime levels are low and most incidents tend to be less serious in nature.
 Crimes do occur however (most commonly burglary and/or theft) and it is important that everyone makes an effort to both prevent and report crime.

-To help understand the nature and impact of crimes, a monthly report is prepared by West Yorkshire Police and this is reviewed at Parish Council meetings.
-You can view the latest copy of the report by clicking on the link below.
+To help understand the nature and impact of crimes, real-time information is prepared by West Yorkshire Police.
+You can view this information by clicking on the link below.

 Meet your PCSO

-Your local Police Community Support Officer PCSO Geoff Nottingham is working hard to improve our local Neighbourhood Watch.
-Geoff works closely with the Parish Council to reduce the incidence and impact of crime.
-Please contact Geoff if:-
+Your local Police Community Support Officer PCSO SUSAN BROADWELL is working hard to improve our local Neighbourhood Watch.
+Susan works closely with the Parish Council to reduce the incidence and impact of crime.
+Please contact Susan if:-